AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Field_Sets.md

 If assets are defined, data field sets can be defined to show the properties from stream references of the assets.

 To define data field sets with asset properties, two pieces of information are required: the stream reference name and the property id.
-In order to reference an asset property, a field must contain at least one stream reference name in the `.StreamReferenceNames` collection and at least one property id in the `.Keys` collection.
+In order to reference an asset property, a field must contain at least one stream reference name included in the `.StreamReferenceNames` collection and at least one property id included in the `.Keys` collection.

 `.StreamReferenceNames` only applies to fields with source `FieldSource.PropertyId`.
 For all other field sources, `.StreamReferenceNames` are ignored.